 - Medicare benefits expenditure on specialist attendances per person

 - Number of GP attendances in aged-care homes per person

 - Percentage of people who did not claim a GP attendance.

 The web update provides insights into the following Performance and Accountability Framework indicators:

 - 126.96.36.199 GP-type service use

 - 184.108.40.206 GP service utilisation by residents of Residential Aged Care Facilities

 Further details on these indicators are available in the indicator specification tables.

-Data for the web update were sourced from the Medicare Benefits Schedule (MBS) statistics, which are administered by the Australian Government Department of Health.
-These statistics are derived from administrative information on services that qualify for a Medicare benefit under the Health Insurance Act 1973 and for which a claim is processed by the Department of Human Services (DHS).
+Data for the web update were sourced from the Medicare Benefits Schedule (MBS) claims data, which are administered by the Australian Government Department of Health.
+These claims data are derived from administrative information on services that qualify for a Medicare benefit under the Health Insurance Act 1973 and for which a claim is processed by the Department of Human Services.
 Data in the web update are reported by the financial year in which they were processed.